China balloon: Many questions about suspected spy in the sky

 According to senior administration officials, Biden initially wanted to shoot the balloon down.
 Some members of Congress have echoed that sentiment.

-But Pentagon leaders strongly advised Biden against that move because of risks to the safety of people on the ground, and Biden agreed.
+But Pentagon leaders strongly advised Biden against doing so because of risks to the safety of people on the ground, and Biden agreed.

 One official said the sensor package the balloon is carrying weighs as much as 1,000 pounds.
 The balloon is large enough and high enough in the air that the potential debris field could stretch for miles, with no control over where it would eventually land.